 Depression is diagnosed by its signs and symptoms.
 A teen may not have every symptom.
-But any symptoms that are severe or that get in the way of daily life are important to talk to a healthcare provider about.
+But it's important to talk to a healthcare provider about any symptoms that are severe or that get in the way of daily life.
 In teens, common signs and symptoms of depression are:

 Loss of interest in family, friends, or activities that were once enjoyed

 Talk of suicide or death

 Being fearful, anxious, restless, or irritable

 Eating or sleeping more or less than usual